haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 The case we will be investigating is the interaction between two proteins of the 26S proteasome of *S. pombe*, PRE5 (UniProtKB: [O14250](http://www.uniprot.org/uniprot/O14250)) and PUP2 (UniProtKB: [Q9UT97](http://www.uniprot.org/uniprot/Q9UT97)).
 For this complex seven experimentally determined cross-links (4 ADH & 3 ZL) are available ([Leitner et al., 2014](https://dx.doi.org/10.1073/pnas.1320298111)).
-The tutorial builds on our [DISVIS tutorial](/education/disvis-webserver) to evalate the information content of MS cross-links and identify possible false positive.
-Another feature of DISVIS is that it allows to identify the surface residues that most often contacted in all possible models of the complex satisfying the cross-links.
-This is an additional information which might be usuful to guide the docking.
+The tutorial builds on our [DISVIS tutorial](/education/disvis-webserver) to evaluate the information content of MS cross-links and identify possible false positive.
+Another feature of DISVIS is, that it allows to identify the surface residues that are most often contacted in all possible models of the complex satisfying the cross-links.
+This is an additional information which might be useful to guide the docking.

 We will thus be making use of the results of the [DISVIS tutorial](/education/disvis-webserver) to setup various docking runs using our [HADDOCK2.2 webserver](http://haddock.science.uu.nl/services/HADDOCK2.2).